Skip to main content

 Compliance review, multiple editors across the team, security posture matters.

-Pick: Windsurf.
-Multi-IDE support removes the "everyone must switch to Cursor" blocker, and Windsurf has leaned into enterprise features under Cognition.
-Cursor's enterprise offering is strong for VS Code shops, but the IDE lock-in is a real adoption cost for mixed teams.
+Pick: Devin Desktop.
+Multi-IDE support removes the "everyone must switch to Cursor" blocker, and Cognition has leaned harder into enterprise features post-rebrand, with Devin Cloud handoff for audited long-running work.

 Large-codebase refactor specialist